Cryptographic Key Length Recommendation

 Choose a Method

-Date Symmetric Asymmetric
+Date Symmetric Factoring

 Discrete Logarithm